tenpy/tenpy/doc/changelog/latest.rst

 ^^^^^
 - The :class:`~tenpy.models.lattice.IrregularLattice` used the ``'default'`` order of the regular lattice instead of whatever the order of the regular lattice was.
+- :meth:`~tenpy.networks.mps.MPS.charge_variance` did not work for more than 1 charge.